Understanding The Great Wealth Transfer

 Perhaps more significant, or alarming, is that more than 70% of heirs to this wealth are likely to fire or change financial advisors after inheriting their parents’ wealth.
 On the high end, we’ve seen this number be quoted as high as 88%.

-This has massive implications on how firms approach all areas of their business, including technology, to engage with and attract the next generation of investors and clients.
+This has massive implications for how firms approach all areas of their business, including technology, to engage with and attract the next generation of investors and clients.
 Not to mention that the majority of advisors are not prepared to engage with the next generation; some of them, not in the slightest.

 This impending challenge also presents a real opportunity for firms and advisors to demonstrate their value and cement trust across generations.